Javascript must be enabled for the correct page display

 Brands can tap into her basketball background and comedic skills by collaborating with Hunter around major basketball events to create funny, engaging content.

-9. Caitlin Clark: College Hoops Superstar
+9. Caitlin Clark: Global Hoops Superstar

-She’s one of the highest paid NIL athletes bypassing a lot of her male counterparts.
-She’s setting the tone for an active NCAA athlete also having a lucrative career as an athlete-influencer.As the NIL allows NCAA athletes to earn compensation, brands have an opportunity to partner with rising stars like Clark around March Madness to amplify their campaigns.
+Clark was one of the highest paid NIL athletes during her college years, bypassing a lot of her male counterparts.
+She’s one of the most popular basketball stars on the planet and is just starting a highly lucrative career as an athlete-influencer.
+Brands have an opportunity to partner with rising stars like Clark around March Madness and NBA All-Star Weekend to amplify their campaigns and dramatically increase their reach.

 10. Briana “Bree” Green: The Globe-Trotting Baller